-London Overground is continuing to perform well and achieved its targets, although the RTA is very poor compared to all previous quarters.
-The TOC has seen a deterioration of performance attributed to the knock on effects of the works at London Bridge and the poor performance of other TOC's.
+London Overground is continuing to perform well and achieved its targets, although the RTA was better than previous, it was lower than the same period a year ago.
+The TOC has seen a deterioration of performance attributed to the knock on effects of the works at London Bridge and the poor performance of other TOCs.
 Customer complaints have increased.

 Crowding on some sections of the London Overground is a regular occurrence.
-TfL have responded to this with additional carriages on the network, though this may well not be enough to alleviate crowding.
+TfL have responded to this with additional carriages on the network, though this may well not be enough to alleviate crowding, given the steady increase in passenger numbers